1793 Philadelphia yellow fever epidemic: Carey's accusations

 Allen and Jones noted that white nurses also profited and stole from their patients.
-"We know that six pounds was demanded by and paid to a white woman, for putting a corpse into a coffin; and forty dollars was demanded and paid to four white men, for bringing it down the stairs."
+"We know that 6 pounds was demanded by and paid to a white woman, for putting a corpse into a coffin; and 40 dollars was demanded and paid to 4 white men, for bringing it down the stairs."
 Many black nurses served without compensation:

 Response of churches

 Church clergy continued to hold services, which helped keep up residents' morale.
 Rev. J. Henry C. Helmuth, who led the city's German Lutheran congregation, wrote A Short Account of the Yellow Fever in Philadelphia for the Reflecting Christian.
 He also left a diary.
-On September 16 he reported that his church was "very full" the day before.
-In one week in October, 130 members of his congregation were buried.
+On September 16, he reported that his church was "very full" the day before.
+In a single week in October, 130 members of his congregation were buried.
 On October 13, he wrote in his diary:

 The Yearly Meeting of the Society of Friends at the Arch Street Meeting House drew 100 attendees, most from outside the city.
 The meetinghouse is not far from the waterfront where the epidemic had started.
 In their Yearly Epistle following the meeting, the Friends wrote that to have changed the time or place of the meeting would have been a "haughty attempt" to escape "the rod" of God, from which there was no escape.
 The Quaker John Todd, who attended the meeting, contracted the fever and died of it.
 His young widow, Dolley Payne Todd, later married James Madison, a Virginia congressman whom she met in Philadelphia and who later was elected as US president.
+Philadelphia native Anne Parrish devoted herself to philanthropy after the epidemic, founding the Female Society for the Relief of the Distressed in 1795.